IB-7/PL_live-betting/README.md

 ## Repository structure

+├── data <- dataset used in this project (includes Moneyline betting favorite column)

 ├── images <- Includes images utilized in presentation

+├── notebooks <- notebooks used for this project.
+Includes notebook used for exploratory data analysis (EDA)

-├── presentation.pdf <- PDF version of project presentation
+├── MVP.ipynb <- Minimum viable project jupyter notebook

 ├── README.md <- The top-level README for reviewers of this project, you are reading it right now

-├── MVP.ipynb <- Minimum viable project jupyter notebook

 ├── notebook.pdf <- PDF version of minimum viable project jupyter notebook

-└── pl_results.xlsm <- Dataset
+├── presentation.pdf <- PDF version of project presentation